scipion-em/scipion-em-topaz/README.rst

 | STEP1:
 | In ~/.config/scipion/scipion.conf: Set CONDA_ACTIVATION_CMD variable
   in the Packages section.
 For example: CONDA_ACTIVATION_CMD = .
+  ~/anaconda2/etc/profile.d/conda.sh .
+Notice the command starts with a period.
-  ~/anaconda2/etc/profile.d/conda.sh .This will source the conda.sh script.
+  This will source the conda.sh script.
   This is needed to activate the conda environment.
   For further information please visit the following website: https://github.com/conda/conda/blob/master/CHANGELOG.md#440-2017-12-20 Set TOPAZ_ACTIVATION_CMD variable in the Packages section.
 For example: TOPAZ_ACTIVATION_CMD = conda activate topaz This